 The mission of the Topeka ADA Advisory Council is to support the civil rights of and full integration into Topeka community life for all people with disabilities.
 The ADA council seeks to enhance the community by the contributions of persons with disabilities; to make a positive difference in their relationship with the community by working toward providing full access to facilities, programs, services, activities and employment; and to enable persons with disabilities to equally participate in the social and economic life of the city.

 The ADA council shall be comprised of 10 members, at least six members being individuals with disabilities.
 These members shall represent each of the six major life functions identified in the Americans with Disability Act.
 All efforts will be made to ensure cross-disability representation in the selection of ADA council members.

 Based on nominations made by individual city council members, the mayor shall appoint the ADA Council members and the entire city council shall confirm the appointments.
 ADA Council members shall serve without compensation.
 The council shall select by majority vote one of the appointees as the chairperson of the commission.
 The ADA Council shall meet monthly.

 - Advise the city manager, mayor, and city council on issues affecting people with disabilities.

 - Provide a public forum to identify, discuss, and address issues relevant to people with disabilities.

 - Provide information from the public to the city’s ADA Coordinator about disability concerns.

-- Establish criteria for prioritizing the remedial steps to assess the needs within the community.
+- Establish criteria for prioritizing the remedial steps to address access needs within the community

-- Develop operating procedures for the ADA Advisory Council.
+- Develop operating procedures for the ADA Council.

 Reporting Accessibility Problems Around the City